-With the creek and a cliff on one side, and a low bluff topped by mature live oaks and thick undergrowth on the other, dotted with towering ash and pecan trees, the two acres of Weird lie almost invisible to the busy city that surrounds it.
+Sandwiched between the creek and a cliff on one side, and a low scrub-covered bluff on the other, dotted with towering ash and pecan trees, the two point something acres of Weird lie almost invisible to the busy city that surrounds it.
 You could pass by it every day for years and not know it was there.
 Which is exactly the way Tim O’Bannon* and his many friends like it.

 Every every second Wednesday for the last twenty five years, wherever he happened to be living, Tim has graciously hosted an open house pot luck.
 The price of admission is whatever you happen to bring, even if that means just yourself.
 No one is turned away.
 There is no agenda; nobody gives a speech, there are no name tags, nobody tries to sell you anything.
 You can mingle or not, eat and drink or not, join in on the activities or not.